 Do you think that the person that you know will never change is responsible for making your life miserable?

-Or do you see that by you staying in a toxic situation, you are doing it to yourself?
+Or do you see that by staying in a toxic situation, you are doing it to yourself?

 No answer is right or wrong here.
-I do realize there are seemingly unavoidable situations that we get ourselves into because we are afraid of what life might be like without those particular people in our life.
+I do realize there are seemingly unavoidable situations that we get ourselves into because we are afraid of what life might be like without those particular people in our lives.
 But I am saying that you play just as much a role in what you get from any relationship, whether it’s family, friendly, or romantic, simply because you choose to keep showing up.

 When the stove is on, and you refuse to move your hand, you can’t blame the stove for burning you.